No-Regret Learning and Equilibrium Computation in Quantum Games: No-Regret Learning in General Quantum Games

 In this section we study \ref{QG:_multilinear}s from the perspective of no-$\mathbf{\Phi}$-regret learning and provide an analogue to the classical CCE convergence result for no-external-regret learning.

 \begin{theorem}[Main Theorem] For any quantum game we have the following: \begin{enumerate}[(a)] \item For any deviation mappings $\mathbf{\Phi} = \{\Phi_i\}_{i=1}^k$, the limit points of the time-averaged joint history of play $\left\{ \frac{1}{T} \sum_{t=1}^T \bigotimes_i \rho_i^t \right\}_T$ generated by no-$\mathbf{\Phi}$-regret algorithms are separable \ref{QPhiE}.
 In particular, if all players update their strategies with a no-$\mathbf{\Phi}$-regret algorithm that guarantees a time-averaged regret of $\leq \epsilon$ after $T$ timesteps, then the time-averaged joint history of play after $T$ timesteps is a separable $\epsilon$-\ref{QPhiE}. \item For any separable \ref{QCCE} $\rho^*$, there exist no-external-regret algorithms for each player so that their time-averaged joint history of play $\left\{ \frac{1}{T} \sum_{t=1}^T \bigotimes_i \rho_i^t \right\}_T$ converges to~$\rho^*$. \end{enumerate} \end{theorem} In particular, Theorem \ref{thm:_sep-QCCE=timeave} implies that for any quantum game the set of separable \ref{QCCE}s is equal to the limit points of the time-averaged history $\overline{\rho}(T) := \frac{1}{T} \sum_{t=1}^T \rho^t$ of joint play of players using no-external-regret algorithms.
+We note that this is the best statement that can be written for learning \ref{QCCE}s since taking the time-averaged history of joint play can only ever yield separable states (due to the fact that at each round a product state is played).
+On the other hand, because entangled \ref{QCCE}s can exist (see Appendix \ref{sec:maxent}), this means that there exist \ref{QCCE}s that are unlearnable via the current paradigm of no-regret learning.

-We dedicate the rest of this subsection to proving Theorem \ref{thm:_sep-QCCE=timeave}.
+We dedicate the rest of this subsection to proving Theorem \ref{thm:_sep-QCCE=timeave}, as well deriving an explicit convergence rate to separable $\epsilon$-\ref{QCCE}s when MMWU (Algorithm \ref{alg:mmwu}) is used.

 \begin{proof}[Proof of Theorem \ref{thm:_sep-QCCE=timeave}(a)] Suppose that after $T$ iterations of running no-$\mathbf{\Phi}$-regret algorithms, every player has $\mathbf{\Phi}$-regret $\leq \epsilon = \epsilon(T)$.
 Let $\rho^t = \bigotimes_{i=1}^k \rho_i^t$ denote the strategy profile (product distribution) at time $t$, and let $\overline{\rho} = \overline{\rho}(T) := \frac{1}{T} \sum_{t=1}^T \rho^t$ be the time-averaged history of these strategy profiles.
 (It is thus a classical probability distribution over product distributions.)